An-Naqoura: History

 Twelve days later, 15 September, another Swedish soldier was killed and five Swedish and French soldiers were wounded when Palestinian gunmen intending to carry out an attack on the Israeli city of Nahariya en route to their target by boat mistakenly landed in An-Naqoura and confronted UNIFIL troops.
 One of the gunmen was also killed and another injured.

 During the 2024 Israel-Hezbollah conflict, Lebanese Health Ministry officials reported two deaths from an Israeli airstrike on a car in An-Naqoura.
 UN peacekeepers accused Israel of a "deliberate and direct" attack on their positions in Lebanon, following multiple incursions, including one incident in Ras an-Naqoura where Israeli military vehicles reportedly damaged a fence and concrete structure.
-The IDF acknowledged that Hezbollah rockets had hit UNIFIL’s An-Naqoura headquarters, lightly wounding eight Austrian soldiers.
+The IDF claimed that Hezbollah rockets had hit UNIFIL’s An-Naqoura headquarters, lightly wounding eight Austrian soldiers.
 The EU condemned the violence, urging protection for UN personnel and the continuation of UNIFIL’s peacekeeping mission.
-During the Lebanon-Israel ceasefire of 2024 ground operations were conducted throughout the village by the IDF.
-It said that it found many ammunition hidden by Hezbollah militants inside and in the vicinity of the village, some missiles and mortars directed at Israeli communities were even found less than 100 meters than the UN base.
+During the Lebanon-Israel ceasefire of 2024 ground operations were conducted throughout the village by the IDF, who claimed to have found ammunition hidden by Hezbollah militants inside and in the vicinity of the village.
 In December 2024 reports claimed that the Israeli army demolished and detonated houses in the village.

+In April 2026, UNIFIL reported that Israeli forces had removed 17 cameras facing the UN headquarters, which were responsible for monitoring the security of the peacekeepers inside the compound.
+During the first two weeks of April 2026, more than 100 buildings in An-Naqoura were destroyed by Israel.

 Demographics

+In 2010, the village had 2,450 permanent residents, along with 1,700 others who were displaced or had migrated to other countries.
 In 2014 Muslims made up 98.98% of registered voters in An-Naqoura.
 88.54% of the voters were Shiite Muslims and 10.43% were Sunni Muslims.